-(Dates to be read are noted in the course calendar; links to all of the following, including copyrighted materials, are available for students on the “Resources” area of our Sakai site.)
+(Dates and specifics about what is to be read are noted in the course calendar; links to all of the following, including copyrighted materials, are available for students on the “Resources” area of our Sakai site.)

 - Carolina Comments (North Carolina Department of Archives & History newsletter)